zyzek/LEAPs/content/leaps/leap-3.md

 | [Uniswap sUSD / ETH](https://optimistic.etherscan.io/address/0xa194977b416f082f71a0362041b57208c91ee1c1) | 375,000 LYRA | Monday 13 September 00:00 UTC | Monday 27 September 00:00 UTC |
 | [Lyra ETH](https://optimistic.etherscan.io/address/0x7af4e1ce484f40d927b9c90fb6905df4376fc3f6)| 375,000 LYRA | Friday 17 September 09:00 UTC | Friday 1 October 09:00 UTC |

 Users who provide liquidity to either pool will receive LYRA tokens in proportion with their share of the total liquidity.
-Rewards will be determined using a script that is currently being developed and will be open-sourced on [github](https://github.com/lyra-finance).
+Rewards will be determined using a script that is currently being developed and will be open-sourced on [Github](https://github.com/lyra-finance).

 The tokens will be distributed at a date yet to be determined.
-This will likely be at the initial token distribution, which is planned to occur in mid to late October.
+This will likely be at the initial token distribution, which is planned to occur in late October.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
 The first round finished succesfully but with only 500,000 sUSD in liquidity the trading experience is far from ideal.
 Due to the collateralisation requirements, it is only possible for the AMM to sell around 100 options at current ETH prices.
-As such, slippage was set high, discouraging large trades.
+As such, slippage was set high to discourage large orders.
 Traders have also struggled to acquire sUSD through Uniswap without incurring substantial slippage.

 With only 8 million sUSD on OΞ, it is clear that we need to increase the supply.
 Our community is aligned with Synthetix here, who are currently pursuing three routes:
 - Divert inflation from L1 ([SCCP-1336](https://sips.synthetix.io/sccp/sccp-136))
 - Lower the c-ratio ([SCCP-137](https://sips.synthetix.io/sccp/sccp-137))
-- Launch the ETH wrapper
+- Launching the ETH wrapper

 Introducing LYRA rewards will provide another incentive for more stakers to move to OΞ.